CORRECTED-UPDATE 2-Canadian National Railway profit beats Street view as costs fall

 “We are facing an uncertain environment,” Mongeau said, who has returned to work following treatment for a precancerous soft-tissue tumor in his larynx.

 CN Rail’s operating ratio, a key efficiency measure, improved by 3.5 points to 57.2 percent during the fourth quarter.
-For 2015, CN reported an operating ratio of 58.2 percent, down 3.7 points compared to 2014.
+For 2015, CN reported an operating ratio of 58.2 percent, a decrease of 3.7 points compared with 2014.

 The ratio expresses operating costs as a percentage of revenue, so lower values are better.